rifatrakib/practical-pydantic/validation-decorator/README.md

 * keyword only arguments - arguments after `*,`

 * positional only arguments - arguments before `, /` (new in Python 3.8)

+#### Using Field to describe function arguments

+`Field` can also be used with `validate_arguments` to provide extra information about the field and validations.
+In general it should be used in a type hint with `Annotated`, unless `default_factory` is specified, in which case it should be used as the default value of the field.
+The `alias` can be used with the decorator as normal.